-Description: Community Projects allow community members to be active participants in conservation efforts by generating their own project ideas that help implement the Management Plan.
+Description: Community Projects allow community members to be active participants in conservation efforts by helping to implement the Management Plan.
 The Community Projects program has a special focus on projects that engage the community.
 The Estuary Program staff meets with community members, prepares contracts, and monitors and evaluates products.
 The Estuary Program will continue to oversee current projects and develop new projects in FY20.
-The Estuary Program will develop contracts and review final reports.